- Frank Coyle's Blog

 Draft Insiders’ Digest –19th Season

-Smooth senior receiver has been instrumental in the Bowling Green passing offense this season.
-He is a fast rising prospect who flashes impact ability at times despite some erratic QB play.
-The fifth-year senior posted 12 catches for 197 yards and two TDs and added 15 yards on the ground in the win over Akron.
-He combines very good speed, agility and hands along with a fine level of development that will make him highly valuable for the pro game.
-He displays a well developed skill set for the position that has allowed him to get open, catch the ball and make yardage after the reception.
-He needs to display these skills in the postseason vs top competition to continue his fast rise up personnel charts.
+Smooth junior receiver has been instrumental in the Tigers passing offense this season.
+He is a fast rising highly rated prospect who flashes impact ability at times despite some erratic QB play.
+He combines very good size, speed, agility and hands along with a fine level of development that will make him highly valuable for the pro game.
+He displays a well developed skill set for the position that has allowed him to make an impact at times over this season.
+He could be one of the top junior playmakers in this draft class with a consistent strong finish and he decides to turn pro.

 Denis Krusos - Editor